First of all, let me say

 I grabbed 'CJA' (which is his initials) and I will hold it for him until he is licenced.

-I have received my 60 meter licence and my call there is VX9SHA.
+I received my 60 meter licence with the call VX9SHA, but now that the band is open to all,

 Licensed October 19, 2010 as Basic+